ElcoLuijendijk/beo/readme.md

 # Manual

-You can find a manual for beo in the directory doc.
+You can find a manual for beo in the directory manual.
 The manual contains more background on the model, explanation of how surface heat flow is modeled and a detailed list and explanation of the model paramameters

 # Model input & output